MSc in China Business Studies

 Students having completed the required 42 credits with the Mater of Science in China Business Studies degree.

 There are two possible exit awards.
-The Postgraduate Diploma (PgD) requires completion of 24 credits for five compulsory subjects and three electives.
-The Postgraduate Certificate (PGC) requires completion of 15 credits for four compulsory subjects and one elective.
-A maximum of 3 credits for one elective subject below level 5 is allowed.
+The Postgraduate Diploma (PgD) requires completion of 24 credits for five compulsory subjects*, two Faculty of Business (FB) and one Faculty of Humanities (FH) elective subjects.
+The Postgraduate Certificate (PgC) requires completion of 15 credits for five compulsory subjects*.

 • A Bachelor's degree or equivalent professional qualifications in relevant fields of business.